-&lt;sup>8 Based on 304 applications, 31 of which were resolved in six weeks and 114 in 18 weeks.
+10 Based on 304 applications, 31 of which were resolved in six weeks and 114 in 18 weeks.

-45. Annex 2 shows the number of applications received by each Central Authority that reached a final decision within 6 weeks.

-b.
-Timing and outcomes

-46. The graph below looks at the average time taken to reach certain final outcomes, from the date the return application was received by the Central Authority.
-The Regulation does not appear to have a huge impact on the time taken to reach a final outcome for judicial orders, though voluntary returns were concluded more slowly and judicial orders for refusal more quickly, compared with non-Regulation cases.

-c.
-The time taken to send applications to court and the time taken for the court to reach a final outcome

-47. Article 11(3) of the Regulation states that, in applying Articles 12 and 13 of the 1980 Convention, the courts must use the most expeditious procedures available in national law and that, barring exceptional circumstances, issue judgment within six weeks.
-Although it is arguable that this provision also applies to decisions reached on appeal, Article 11(3) is generally taken to apply to first instance court proceedings.

-48. The timing of the applications can be broken down into two periods: the time taken for the Central Authority to send the application to court and, subsequently, the time taken for the court to reach its decision.
-Annex 3 shows the average time taken for each of these periods in applications received by Brussels II a States.

-49. As can be seen in the graph below, in Regulation cases, in 2021 it took an average of 64 days to send the application to court, compared with 53 days in non-Regulation cases, and then a further a further 144 days for the court to reach a final decision, as against the 145 days in non-Regulation cases.

-50. In 2015, Regulation cases took marginally longer before they were filed in court (85 days compared with 67 days), and before reaching a final conclusion from the date of receipt by the court (134 days compared with 129 days).
+- c.
+The time taken to send applications to court and the time taken for the court to conclude them - 47.
+Article 11(3) of the Regulation states that, in applying Articles 12 and 13 of the 1980 Convention, the courts must use the most expeditious procedures available in national law and that, barring exceptional circumstances, issue judgment within six weeks.
+Although it is arguable that this provision also applies to decisions reached on appeal, Article 11(3) is generally taken to apply to first instance court proceedings. - 48.
+The timing of the applications can be broken down into two periods: the time taken for the Central Authority to send the application to court and, subsequently, the time taken for the court to dispose of it.
+Annex 3 shows the average time taken for each of these periods in applications received by Brussels IIa States. - 49.
+As can be seen in the graph below, in Regulation cases, it took an average of 64 days to send the application to court, compared with 53 days in non-Regulation cases, and then a further a further 144 days for the court to reach a final decision, as against the 145 days in non-Regulation cases.
+11 - 50.
+In 2015, Regulation cases took marginally longer before they were filed in court (85 days compared with 67 days), and before reaching a final conclusion from the date of receipt by the court (134 days compared with 129 days).

-51. The graph below looks at the time taken for the courts to reach a final decision in applications ending in judicial orders for return or judicial orders refusing return, including any appeals.
-Judicial orders for return took an average of 148 days, compared with 146 days for non-Regulation cases and judicial orders refusing return took 159 days compared with 182 days.

-&lt;sup>9 Not all Central Authorities recorded the date at which the application was sent to court but information was available for 220 Regulation cases and the court time for 211 applications.
+Not all Central Authorities recorded the date at which the application was sent to court but information was available for 220 Regulation cases and the court time for 211 applications.
 The figures for non-Regulation cases was based on 152 applications in which the date the application was sent to court was recorded and 145 applications where the court time was known.